a patch of legacy

 West Sikkim, Sikkim

-One arrives at this gorgeous rustic heritage farmhouse after a beautiful drive through bamboo groves.
-The farm is tucked away far from the crowds, in an idyllic countryside with a backdrop of Mt.
+Arrive at this gorgeous heritage farmhouse after a beautiful drive through bamboo groves.
+This farm is hidden away from the crowds, and in an idyllic countryside with a backdrop of Mt.
 Khangchendzonga and the skyline of the Singalila range.
-The home was built in 1832 and remodeled in 1965 is run by a Sikkimese couple who are one with nature and live with values that bring their sustainable lifestyle to the fore.
-The accommodation is simple and rustic with wood panelled standard and heritage rooms.
-The 45 acre mountain farm spans across a mixed forest of Pine, Himlayan Alder, Chestnut and Cherry trees, Rhododendron and Magnolia flowers and tea terraces.
-The farm also has cardamom, ginger, mango trees and peach orchards.
+The home was built in 1832 and remodelled in 1965.
+It is run by a Sikkimese couple who are one with nature and live with values that bring their sustainable lifestyle to the fore.
+The accommodation is simple and rustic with wood-panelled standard and heritage rooms.
+The 45-acre mountain farm spans a mixed forest of pine, Himalayan Alder, chestnut and cherry trees, rhododendron and magnolia flowers and tea terraces.
+The farm also has cardamom, ginger, mango trees, and peach orchards.

-The farm consists of 6, tastefully done Tibetan styled rooms which are bright with fabrics, family photos and Sikkimese artifacts.
+The farm consists of 6, Tibetan-style rooms that are bright and colourful with fabrics, family photos, and Sikkimese artefacts.
 All rooms come with attached bathrooms.
 There’s a communal sitting room, a traditional Buddhist altar room and a courtyard where one can sit in the sun during the day and enjoy starlit views at night.
 All rooms have access to spacious verandahs where one can choose to have their meals served, or just while away the time enjoying the leafy views while reading a book.
-At this homestay, one can take a journey above the clouds to a lush and tranquil setting that offers peace and calm.
-One gets the chance to exchange city noise and polluted air for the sounds of birds and cicadas, and fresh mists from the valleys.
+At this homestay, take a journey above the clouds to a lush and tranquil setting that offers peace and calm.
+Exchange the city noise and polluted air for the sounds of birds and cicadas, and breathe in the fresh mist of the valleys.
 The property is functional all year long.

-The hosts offer organic meals sourcing the vegetables and animals from their very own farm.
-The hosts grow a variety of produce including cardamom, avocados, oranges, bananas, pears, apricots, and mangoes.
+The hosts offer organic meals and source the vegetables and animals from their very own farm.
+They grow a variety of produce including cardamom, avocados, oranges, bananas, pears, apricots, and mangoes.
 Cultivated agriculture yields maize, paddy, millet, potatoes, ginger, turmeric, and sweet potatoes.
 In addition to these, seasonal vegetables such as cauliflower, cabbage, tomatoes and peas are also grown.
-Guests are encouraged to volunteer to help with farm and pick vegetables and fruit that they would like to include in their meals.
+Guests are encouraged to volunteer to help on the farm and pick vegetables and fruit that they would like to include in their meals.

 The property is ideal for travellers who enjoy and respect oneness with nature.
 Individuals interested in farming will find the opportunity to learn indigenous Sikkimese tips and techniques.
-The property is also ideal for hikers, trekkers, rafters and bird watchers.
+This space is also ideal for hikers, trekkers, rafters, and bird watchers.
 Those who enjoy getting an insight into Buddhist culture will find the surroundings especially rich with several monasteries to visit.

 The property is located in West Sikkim region, 120kms from the capital Gangtok.
 Accurate details will be provided at the time of confirmation.